philoj/tree-palette/README.md

 ### Color ranking and image color analysis

-Start by implementing `treePalette.PaletteColor` and `treePalette.Color` interfaces:
+Start by implementing `treepalette.PaletteColor` and `treepalette.Color` interfaces:

 ```go
 // Color express A color as A n-dimensional point in the RGBA space for usage in the kd-tree search algorithm.